-Caton-Deschamps index is also measured on a lateral radiograph or sagittal knee CT or MRI reconstructions with knee flexed at an angle of 30º.
+Caton-Deschamps index is also measured on a lateral radiograph or sagittal knee CT or MRI reconstructions with the knee flexed at an angle of 30º.

-Distance between the lower pole of the patella and upper limit of the tibia
+The distance between the lower pole of the patella and upper limit of the tibia

 Patellar articular surface

 A / B gives us the index

 0.6-1.3 is the normal range for this index.

 The Blackburne-Peel ratio is done in x-ray with 30 degrees of flexion.